Wearing a mask is recommended at some locations throughout the Grand Strand. Find COVID-19 information and resources.

 Misty D. Polston

-Misty is a graduate of Leadership Grand Strand (LGS) class XL.
-She enjoys scuba diving, traveling, live music and snuggles with her Great Dane “Sawyer.”
+Misty is a graduate of Leadership Grand Strand Class XL.
+She is a founding member of the Junior League of the Grand Strand.
+In her spare time, she enjoys scuba diving, traveling, live music and snuggles with her Great Dane “Sawyer.”

 I retired after 30+ years as an executive with Burroughs & Chapin Co. l have been married for 51 happy years to Lineta.
 We have two grown and married children and two teenage grandsons.
 I Began LGS 38 classes ago and served as program director until I could turn the job over to Anne DeBock after she graduated with the first class.
 I have served the Myrtle Beach community in many capacities through the years: chamber chair, first chair of the CAB, founder of the Grand Strand Soccer League which morphed into the YMCA program, first chair of the MB Bike & Pedestrian Committee, current chair of the MB Planning Commission.